A Comprehensive List of Hindu Gods and Goddesses

 15. Dahana.

-16. Dattatreya: Lord Dattatreya is one of the most powerful deities of Hindus.
-This deity is formed by the combination of three main Hindu deities viz Brahma, Vishnu, and Shiva and he is the most powerful than any other deities.
+16. Dattatreya: Lord Dattatreya is one of the most powerful Hindu gods.
+He is formed by combining three main Hindu deities, viz.
+Brahma, Vishnu, and Shiva, and he is the most powerful of all the gods.

 17. Dhanwantari.